andersongomesu/ACE-dump/index.md

 </span>

 - A: 1.
 Create an ingress firewall rule with the following settings: Targets: all instances, Source filter: IP ranges (with the range set to 10.0.2.0/24), Protocols: allow all 2.
-Create an ingress firewall rule with the following settings: Targets: all instances, Source filter: IP ranges (with the range set to 10.0.1.0/24), Protocols: allow all
+Create an ingress firewall rule with the following settings: Targets: all instances, Source filter: IP ranges (with the range set to 10.0.1.0/24), Protocols: allow all.
 - B: 1.
 Create an ingress firewall rule with the following settings: Targets: all instances with tier #2 service account, Source filter: all instances with tier #1 service account, Protocols: allow TCP:8080 2.
-Create an ingress firewall rule with the following settings: Targets: all instances with tier #3 service account, Source filter: all instances with tier #2 service account, Protocols: allow TCP: 8080
+Create an ingress firewall rule with the following settings: Targets: all instances with tier #3 service account, Source filter: all instances with tier #2 service account, Protocols: allow TCP: 8080.
 - C: 1.
 Create an ingress firewall rule with the following settings: Targets: all instances with tier #2 service account, Source filter: all instances with tier #1 service account, Protocols: allow all 2.
-Create an ingress firewall rule with the following settings: Targets: all instances with tier #3 service account, Source filter: all instances with tier #2 service account, Protocols: allow all
+Create an ingress firewall rule with the following settings: Targets: all instances with tier #3 service account, Source filter: all instances with tier #2 service account, Protocols: allow all.
 - D: 1.
 Create an egress firewall rule with the following settings: Targets: all instances, Source filter: IP ranges (with the range set to 10.0.2.0/24), Protocols: allow TCP: 8080 2.
-Create an egress firewall rule with the following settings: Targets: all instances, Source filter: IP ranges (with the range set to 10.0.1.0/24), Protocols: allow TCP: 8080
+Create an egress firewall rule with the following settings: Targets: all instances, Source filter: IP ranges (with the range set to 10.0.1.0/24), Protocols: allow TCP: 8080.

 <details><summary><b>Answer</b></summary>
 <p>